PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 **Day purposes**

-:heavy_check_mark: Discover HTTP server with express.
+✔️ Discover HTTP server with express.

-:heavy_check_mark: Learn basics and good practises of web development.
+✔️ Learn basics and good practises of web development.

-:heavy_check_mark: Secure your endpoints with validators.
+✔️ Secure your endpoints with validators.

-:heavy_check_mark: Explore request's resources, their location and usage.
+✔️ Explore request's resources, their location and usage.

 ## Introduction